 Correspondence and Appointments: Students using email to contact me must include their first and last names, student number, and course in which they are enrolled in the email subject line.
 Your "@uwaterloo.ca" email account is the preferred account for email communications with the Professor in this course.
 Commercial email accounts (such as "Hotmail") are sometimes blocked by spam filters.
-Email is not conducive to discussion and not an alternative way to receive class material and thus will not be used for such.
+Email is not conducive to discussion and not an alternative way to receive class material and thus will not be used for discussion ofclass material or to receive class material.
+Please make an appointment to discuss any issue or question of interest or concern.